How to Choose an Archaeology Program

 - Foreign languages

 Master of Arts in Archaeology

-Archaeology master's degree programs typically allow students to specialize in a specific archaeological field.
+Archaeology master's degree programs typically allow deeper specialization.
 Available concentrations may include African prehistoric archaeology, old world archaeology or new world historical archaeology.
-Most programs include comprehensive exams and require students write a thesis or complete a master's project.
-Graduates of these programs may be prepared for careers in museum curation or historic preservation.
-Courses found in a master's degree program might include:
+Most programs include comprehensive exams and require a thesis or completion of a master's project.
+Graduates may be prepared for careers in museum curation or historic preservation.
+Courses might include:

 - Politics and archaeology

 Doctoral programs in archaeology train students to become researchers, educators or museum curators.
 Students complete courses, fieldwork and laboratory work in their specialties, and receive additional training in quantitative methods, biology and physical science.
 Students must pass qualifying exams and complete a dissertation.
 These programs take 4-6 years to complete.
 Coursework comprises: